thoughtbot/ios-on-rails/release/ios-on-rails.md

         }];
     }

-The method is called `POST:parameters:success:failure:` and takes four arguments.
+The method is called `-POST:parameters:success:failure:` and takes four arguments.

-1. The path that we're POSTing to is `@"users"`, which will be appended to our ROOT_URL that we set when initializing the client.
+1. The path that we're POSTing to is `@"users"`, which will be appended to our `ROOT_URL` that we set when initializing the client.

-2. The parameters for this POST request are `nil`, since the HTTPHeaderField contains our HUMAppSecret.
+2. The parameters for this POST request are `nil`, since the `HTTPHeaderField` contains our `HUMAppSecret`.
 We don't need to send any additional data for this specific POST request.

 3. A completion block that will execute if the request is successful.
 If the request is successful we set the current user's ID and token to what we got back in the `responseObject`.
 We also set the device_token in the header field so we can start signing our requests as that user.
 Finally, we execute the completion block with `nil` as an argument since we have no error.